-Aoju Chen received her MA degree (Cum Laude) in English Literature and Linguistics from Radboud University Nijmegen in 1999.
-She became a junior researcher at Radboud University Nijmegen in 2000, spent a year as a visiting researcher at Edinburgh University between 2002 and 2003, and obtained her PhD degree in linguistics in 2005.
-She was then offered a scientific staff member position in the Department of Language Acquisition at the Max Planck Institute for Psycholinguistics and have worked there for five years (2005-2010).
+Aoju Chen received her MA degree (Cum Laude) in English Literature and Linguistics from Radboud University Nijmegen and her PhD degree in linguistics from the same university.
+After her PhD, she took up a postdoctoral position in the Department of Language Production at the Max Planck Institute for Psycholinguistics and subsequently a staff member position in the Department of Language Acquisition at the same institute.
 In 2010, she was awarded a prestigious VIDI grant by the Netherlands Organisation for Scientific Research (NWO).
-This grant allowed her to set up her own research group investigating prosodic development in children across languages at Utrecht University.
-She took up a tenured position in the Department of Languages, Literature and Communication (section – English Language and Culture) at Utrecht University in 2011.
-She is currently an associate professor in English linguistics (prosody and language acquisition), a principle investigator in Utrecht University' strategic theme 'Dynamics of Youth', and a principle investigator in Utrecht Graduate School of Life Sciences – Master Program in Neuroscience & Cognition.
+This grant allowed her to set up her own research group.
+She and her team have studied the developmental path to adult-like competence in using prosody to structure information across languages, how and why children acquiring the same language differ from each other in this process (2011-2016).
+She took up a tenured position in the Department of Languages, Literature and Communication (division – English Language and Culture) at Utrecht University in 2011.
+She is currently professor of Language Development in relation to Socialisation and Identity, a principle investigator in Utrecht University' strategic theme 'Dynamics of Youth', and a principle investigator in Utrecht Graduate School of Life Sciences – Master Program in Neuroscience & Cognition.